bernatferragut/CCT/Explorations/AI 1.md

         don’t write it on the same paper as your email or login and the platform it is used for.

 **Explain:** As you get older, having a strong password will become even more important.
-You will use it to restrict access to your bank accounts, email, online profiles, student account, etc...
+You will use it to restrict access to your bank accounts, email, online profiles, student account, etc.

 **Reference**
-This activity is inspired by the “Password power-up” activity from Common [Sense Media:](http://bit.ly/2LGPKNn)
+This activity is inspired by the “Password power-up” activity from [Common Sense Media:](http://bit.ly/2LGPKNn)

 ## Circle of privacy